njohnso6/nia_snakemake_class/00_setup/A.md

 Normally, I would say it's not cool to hog all those resources for this but it will make our class easier when things come up and so you can experiment during class.

-Then, create a separate folder called exercises. and clone the exercises repository in a different repo.
+Then, create a separate folder called exercises.
+Enter it and clone the exercises there.
 These will supplement the exercises we run in class.

 ```console